 In general, nurses felt the intervention worked very well, and found the training, resources and manual very helpful.
 Nurses mentioned the usefulness of asking men to complete a urine diary and urine chart prior in enabling them to assess urinary continence and advise men on bladder retraining.

-‘So the fluid balance and the urine, for me I felt was the thing I made the biggest impact on, really, of doing the bladder retraining’
+‘So the fluid balance and the urine, for me I felt was the thing I made the biggest impact on, really, of doing the bladder retraining’ (ID:2)

 As issues with forgetfulness and/or lack of motivation were reported in some men, the nurses felt the tailored follow-up design was particularly useful for addressing this.

 Nurses observed that many men lacked preparedness for life after prostate cancer treatment, so felt that these men particularly valued being given information during the intervention.

-‘I would say three or four of the six that I saw hadn’t had any [written] literature given to them at all…they found that particularly useful’
+‘I would say three or four of the six that I saw hadn’t had any [written] literature given to them at all…they found that particularly useful’ (ID 3)

 Nurses also felt that men had previously been reluctant to address their issues, sometimes due to lack of knowledge or embarrassment, so they felt able to motivate them to become more active.

-‘A lot of them were of the opinion, well, you know, I’m 70, can I really go to the GP and discuss it [sexual dysfunction]’
+‘A lot of them were of the opinion, well, you know, I’m 70, can I really go to the GP and discuss it [sexual dysfunction]’ (ID: 1)

-Regarding the timing of the intervention, the study nurses felt that men who were several years post treatment had often learned to live with their symptoms and were less receptive to implementing behavioural changes, such as pelvic floor exercises., and that intervening earlier may be more beneficial.
+Regarding the timing of the intervention, the study nurses felt that men who were several years post treatment already knew some of the advice they had to offer and/or had often learned to live with their symptoms and were less receptive to implementing behavioural changes, such as pelvic floor exercises., and that intervening earlier may be more beneficial.

-‘A lot of them by two years [post-treatment] are slightly, well, I’ve been living like this for two years, I’m fine, I don’t really want to rock the boat, I don’t really want to change what I’m doing, so….’
+‘some of the advice they already knew… so earlier might be better…’ (ID:5)A lot of them by two years [post-treatment] are slightly, well, I’ve been living like this for two years, I’m fine, I don’t really want to rock the boat, I don’t really want to change what I’m doing, so….’
+(ID:1)

 Challenges in delivering the intervention

 Nurses reported some frustration at times over dealing with sexual dysfunction, in that while they felt they could be helpful at advising men on medication for sexual dysfunction and recommending men speak further to their GP, they were disappointed to find some men failing to act on this advice.
 While they acknowledged this area was not a priority for all men, and that some had accepted celibacy in their relationships or were no longer sexually active, they felt others could have benefited.